retro16/MidiBox/README.md

 The processing engine for each route can do various manipulations.
 Some of them can be applied per-channel and some others are global.

-By default, route 1 of all MIDI inputs are connected to the MIDI output 1 with all processing disabled (pass through).
-Other routes are disabled.
+By default, all MIDI inputs have one route connected to the MIDI output 1 with all processing disabled (pass through).

-To disable a route, go to ROUTE FILTER, and select DISABLE ALL.
+To delete a route, go to ROUTE SETUP, and select DELETE ROUTE.

 Detailed schematic of MIDI processing: